mila-iqia/blocks/docs/serialization.rst

 2. We need the ability to save models in order to share them with others or save them for later use or inspection.

-These two goals come with differing requirements, which is why Blocks implements two serialization methods.
+These two goals come with differing requirements, which is why Blocks implements a custom serialization approach that tries to meet both needs in the :func:`.dump` and :func:`.load` functions.

 Pickling the training loop
 --------------------------